A Collector’s Guide To Bringing Historical Art To Life

 Old Master paintings are some of the most rewarding artworks to own.
 They carry history, soul, texture and a sense of timeless craft that modern pieces rarely achieve.
 Yet they are also the most challenging artworks to light.
 Every varnish layer, every crack, every glaze and every brushstroke behaves differently under light.
 When Old Masters are displayed at Sotheby’s or the Rijksmuseum, the lighting has been tuned with surgical precision.
 At home this level of control is rarely present.

 Collectors often notice the difference immediately.
 An Old Master that looked breathtaking in the auction room can look flat, harsh or full of glare in a residential setting.
-The good news is that you can achieve museum grade lighting at home when you use the correct tools and the correct approach.
-This guide explains exactly how to light Old Master paintings properly and why the l’art Multi is the ideal system for this type of artwork.
+The good news is that you can achieve museum-grade lighting for high-value artworks at home when you use the correct tools and the correct approach.
+This complete art gallery lighting guide explains explains exactly how lighting techniques for old master paintings properly and why the l’art Multi is the ideal system for this type of artwork.

 Why Old Master Paintings Are Hard To Light In Homes